BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 Once you make it in, you'll find *TM46 Thief* as well as a hidden *Red-Hots*.
 Talk to Maxwell in the back.

 Make your way to the shack to the right of the flower shop in Lapis Ward.
 Talk to Maxwell here.
-Then make your way to Ms. Craudberry's house down from the Pokémon Center.
+Then make your way to Ms. Craudberry's house down from the Pokemon Center.
 Head into the backroom.

 !battle(["Pierce", :AQUA2, 0])